Kekmw/git-vscode/minecraft/lore.md

-- each statue comprises of a `warrior` warriors hold artifacts gifted by the statues, wach statue has a unique ability warriors have the power to wage wars.
+- each statue comprises of a `warrior` warriors hold artifacts gifted by the statues, each statue has a unique ability warriors have the power to wage wars.

 - a warrior is chosen by a `trial`,